Rei Ayanami: Legacy

-Rei Ayanami had a significant influence on Japanese animation.
-Following the fame gained by Evangelion, other characters with its aesthetic and character traits were created.
-Critics regarded Rei and her success as the beginning of the moe phenomenon, with the creation of characters according to definite stereotyped features easily recognizable and consumable by the Japanese otaku audience.
-In the late 1990s, characters bearing a close resemblance to Rei were produced and consumed on a massive scale in comics, anime, and novelizations, both in the commercial market and the fanzine market.
-According to Japanese scholar Hiroki Azuma, this output is not linked to a direct Evangelion influence since "the emergence of Ayanami Rei did not influence many authors so much as change the rules of the moe elements sustaining otaku culture".
-As a result, even authors who were not deliberately thinking of Evangelion began to produce characters resembling Rei, using newly registered moe elements, such as a quiet personality, blue hair, white skin, mysterious power, and an absence of emotions.
-Moreover, for Azuma, the twenty-sixth episode, in which an alternate reality with Rei running with a slice of bread in her mouth is shown, constitutes a turning point within the otaku culture.
-The scene, according to him, represents the point where the era of great stories ends and that of moe characters begins.
-From that point on, the emotional response to the protagonists became more important than the plot of the series.
-He also regarded Ruriko Tsukishima from Shizuku as being directly influenced by Rei and Ruri Hoshino of Martian Successor Nadesico as a combination of both.
+Rei Ayanami influenced Japanese animation and subsequent anime characters.
+Following the popularity of Evangelion, other characters sharing her aesthetic and personality traits emerged.
+Critics regarded Rei's success as a catalyst for the moe phenomenon.
+According to scholar Deborah Shamoon, much of Evangelions cultural impact stemmed from Rei's moe characteristics rather than its mecha and lore.
+Rei's injuries also played a crucial role in later events in the series and boosted sales of her merchandise.
+Dolores Martinez of the University of London and University of Oxford said that Rei helped redefine the concept of moe.
+The rise of moe encouraged the creation of characters built around specific stereotypical traits that the Japanese otaku audience could easily recognize and consume.
+In the late 1990s, characters bearing a close resemblance to Rei appeared on a massive scale in comics, anime, and novelizations, across both commercial and fanzine markets.
+According to Japanese scholar Hiroki Azuma in his book Otaku: Japan's Database Animals, this proliferation did not result from direct imitation of Evangelion, since "the emergence of Ayanami Rei did not influence many authors so much as change the rules of the moe elements sustaining otaku culture".
+Authors working without Evangelion specifically in mind nevertheless created characters similar to Rei by combining recognizable moe elements, such as a silent personality, blue hair, and an absence of emotions.
+Azuma regarded the twenty-sixth episode, which depicts an alternate reality where Rei runs with a slice of bread in her mouth, as a turning point in otaku culture.
+For him, the scene marks the point where the era of "grand narratives" ends and the era of moe characters begins.
+Thereafter, viewers' emotional attachment to characters assumed greater importance than a series's overarching narrative.